 When onboarding remote workers and continuing to engage them as their role develops, scheduling regular weekly conversations as well as monthly and quarterly appraisals ensures those regular touchpoints are maintained.
 If they are having any difficulties settling into the role or if they have any other feedback to pass on, these informal catch-ups will help managers identify any cause for concern, both in terms of workload and mental well-being.

 Training remote working employees can be something of a challenge, so getting this set up early can help to train new hires more efficiently.
 If your new starter requires training for specific tools unique to your company, make sure they are put in touch with the relevant employee and training documentation.

 Build a library of training videos/documents and interactive courses and link any product demonstration videos and other resources to help them to better understand their role, making them easily accessible via your internal communications platform (LINK STAFF CIRCLE).
 If you need a more hands-on approach to training, schedule video calls with the appropriate employees, making sure to follow on from these for additional clarification and feedback.

 Refine your onboarding process

-Onboarding processes can sometimes leave a lot to be desired, and a survey from Accountemps in 2019 revealed that 6 in 10 workers met with mishaps when staring a new job.
+Onboarding processes can sometimes leave a lot to be desired, and a survey from Accountemps in 2019 revealed that 6 in 10 workers met with mishaps when starting a new job.
 With many companies experiencing widespread remote worker onboarding for the first time, refining the process is essential to address any problems with communication.

 Conduct surveys of any previous employees who were onboarded for remote positions to see what they suggest you can do to improve the processes and provide better resources.
-The full cycle of onboarding is an exercise in engagement, and done well it will boost productivity, encourage collaborative working and enhance the innovative capacity of your business.
+The full cycle of onboarding is an exercise in engagement and done well it will boost productivity, encourage collaborative working and enhance the innovative capacity of your business.